-- 12. EPR means producers assume at least the financial responsibility of the management of their products after becoming waste.
-In general, they also assume the responsibility to organize management by contracting waste management companies. - Over four hundred EPR instruments are estimated to be in operation around the world, and there has been sufficient experience as to what the minimum requirements are for a successful EPR instrument.
-EPR instruments may be either voluntary or mandatory3.
-Either way, EPR instruments need to have clear and transparent rules for the roles and responsibilities of all stakeholders, and an adequate level of competition inbuilt in the EPR instrument to avoid the creation of monopolies.
-The EPR instrument should ensure equal treatment and non-discrimination: between the producers of products put on the market; between the Producer Responsibility Organizations implementing EPR on their behalf; and between private or public waste operators.
-The EPR instruments should ensure an adequate geographical coverage both in the country and in the cities, and tendering requirements should allow micro, small- and medium-sized enterprises in the separate collection and disposal of the products after becoming waste.
-The EPR instrument should ensure the best waste management practices according to the waste management hierarchy, taking into account life-cycle thinking, and may set targets for preparation for reuse, recycling, energy recovery, and final disposal (e.g. landfill), including requirements for removal of hazardous components and parts.
-The economic, social and environmental achievements of the EPR instrument should be measured and independently reviewed and published. - 14.
-Even if EPR focuses on the responsibility of the producers for products that are placed on the market, many other actors play a role in achieving the objectives of the scheme.
-These include: consumers (individuals or companies, as the final users of a product, and as the actors who are responsible for discarding products through the right channel - e.g. by separate collection); local authorities (responsible for municipal waste management, and more generally for the environmental quality of their territory); national enforcement authorities (responsible for the enforcement of the respective provisions); waste management companies (as waste management operators investing in infrastructure, research, development and innovation in order to improve waste management practices); socio economic actors; retailers, etc. The responsibilities and roles of each actor should be clearly defined throughout the whole product life-cycle.
+Over four hundred EPR systems are operating around the world, and there has been sufficient 13. experience as to what the minimum requirements are for a successful EPR system.
+EPR systems may be either voluntary or mandatory.8 Either way, EPR systems need to have clear and transparent rules for the roles and responsibilities of all stakeholders, and an adequate level of competition to avoid the creation of monopolies.
+The EPR system should ensure equal treatment and non-discrimination between: the producers of products put on the market, the Producer Responsibility Organizations implementing EPR on these producers' behalf and between private or public waste management operators.
+The EPR system should ensure an adequate geographical coverage both in the country and in the cities, and tendering requirements should allow all types of enterprises (including micro, smalland medium-sized) to participate in the separate collection, recovery and final disposal of the products after becoming waste.
+The EPR system should ensure the best waste management practices according to the waste management hierarchy, taking into account life-cycle thinking, and may set targets for preparation for reuse, recycling, energy recovery and final disposal (e.g., landfill), including requirements for removal of hazardous components and parts.
+The economic, social and environmental achievements of the EPR system should be measured and independently reviewed and published.

+14. Although EPR focuses on the responsibility of the producers for products that are placed on the market, many other actors play a role in achieving the objectives of the system.
+These include: consumers (individuals or companies, as the users of a product, and as the actors who are responsible for discarding products through the right channel - e.g. by separate collection); local authorities (responsible for municipal waste management, and more generally for the environmental quality of their territory); national enforcement authorities (responsible for the enforcement of the respective provisions); waste management companies (as waste management operators investing in infrastructure, research, development and innovation in order to improve waste management practices); socio economic actors; retailers, etc. The responsibilities and roles of each actor in the EPR system should be clearly defined throughout the whole product life-cycle.